 Alfred has a strong Governance and community development background.
 He has international experience in community development with developmental work in Canada and also the Cook Islands.
 He also has experience sitting on a number of national, regional and local Governance Boards and Advisory Committees prior to entering Parliament.
 Alfred was also a recipient of the 2009 Sir Peter Blake Emerging Leaders Award.

-Andrew Little is the former national secretary of New Zealand’s largest trade union, the Engineering, Printing and Manufacturing Union (EPMU) and former president of the New Zealand Labour Party, now a list MP.
+Andrew Little is the former national secretary of New Zealand’s largest trade union, the Engineering, Printing and Manufacturing Union (EPMU) and former president of the New Zealand Labour Party, now leader of the Labour Party.
 Andrew saw an excellent opportunity to spread the White Ribbon message to the 50,000 members of the EPMU – and so approached the Campaign to work together and become an Ambassador.
+Andrew continues to advocate for equal rights and and end to violence towards women.

-Awen retired from professional league two years ago, and is now a Sports commentator for Maori Television (Code) and Sky Television.
+Awen retired from professional league several years ago, and is now a Sports commentator for Maori Television (Code) and Sky Television.
 He is married to Natasha has two children.

 Awen says he is motivated to support White Ribbon Day because of his personal experience of family violence.
 “As a child I was around it and exposed to it,” Awen says.
 “I remember how terrifying it was and I still battle with it.
 It scarred me deeply – and as an adult I try to avoid confrontations because it brings back all those terrible feelings.
 I still remember those feelings from when I was three or four.”